 There are several conditions in Nigeria that laid the ground for the formation of Boko Haram.
 Nigeria is Africa’s most populous country, having the largest economy and the biggest oil production.
 Yet peaking levels of corruption have left it without basic development and infrastructure.
 Disparities between the country’s north, which is mainly Muslim, and its south, which is mostly Christian, are also important in understanding the conflict.
 The north is much behind in terms of education and wealth due to complex economic, historical, and cultural factors.

 In April 2014, Boko Haram attackers raided Chibok (north-eastern Nigeria) and kidnapped 276 schoolgirls, of which 219 remain missing.
-Since May 2013, the Nigerian government declared a state of emergency in three north-eastern states: Borno, Yobe and Adamawa.
+Since May 2013, the Nigerian government declared a state of emergency in three north-eastern states: Borno, Yobe, and Adamawa.
 The military usually responds to Boko Haram attacks with heavy-handed raids that have resulted in widespread accusations of human rights abuses.
-Such accusations include indiscriminate arrests, extra-judicial killings and the burning of homes.
+Such accusations include indiscriminate arrests, extra-judicial killings, and the burning of homes.

 Boko Haram has spread to the Far North region of Cameroon, killing at least 275 people in 2019 alone (Amnesty International).
-In 2014, Boko Haram entered open confrontation with the Cameroonian government.
+In 2014, Boko Haram entered an open confrontation with the Cameroonian government.
 The region has gradually become an important refuge for Boko Haram fighters.

 The group’s tactics were developed as the expansion advanced.
 Smaller incursions and occasional kidnappings soon grew into larger raids on towns and villages as well as strategic attacks against the Cameroonian army.
 Cameroon is now the second most targeted country after Nigeria.